-Sarah B. Zahl, Ph.D., is the Assistant Dean for Accreditation Logistics and Advancement at the Marian University College of Osteopathic Medicine (MU-COM).
-Dr. Zahl is responsible for the overall strategic direction and operational activities associated with accreditation.
+Sarah B. Zahl, Ph.D., is the assistant dean for accreditation and assessment at the Marian University College of Osteopathic Medicine (MU-COM).
+Dr. Zahl is responsible for the overall strategic direction and operational activities associated with accreditation and assessment.

 Dr. Zahl presents her work at national and international conferences and has earned grants and fellowships for her scholarship and practice.
 Her academic and research interests include accreditation management, outcomes assessment, and tracking student success factors during graduate study.